-In February 2016, the FASB issued ASU 2016-02, Leases, which requires a lessee to recognize a right-of-use ("ROU") assets and lease liability on the balance sheet for most lease contracts (which include those leases that are currently classified as operating leases under the current accounting standard).
+In February 2016, FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
+The ASU requires a lessee to recognize a right-of-use ("ROU") assets and lease liability on the statement of financial position for most lease contracts (which include those leases that are currently classified as operating leases under the current accounting standard).
 Additional disclosures are required to meet the objective of enabling users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from lease contracts.
-The standard will be effective for the Organization beginning October 1, 2022.
-The Organization is currently evaluating the impact of the new standard on the financial statements.
+The Organization adopted the ASU as of October 1, 2022.